|HMRC Reference:Notice 75 (June 2014)||View Change History|

 Apart from the circumstances described in this paragraph you must always use duty paid fuel.

-Certain biodiesel and fuel substitute producers and users, who meet the definition of ‘exempt producers’, can use limited amounts of fuel which has not been duty paid.
+Certain biodiesel and fuel substitute producers and users, who meet the definition of ‘exempt producers’, can use limited amounts of fuel upon which duty has not been paid.
 For more details see Section 4 of Notice 179E Biofuels and other fuel substitutes.

 No. Rebated heavy oils include